 Since D called me, “Mom” even back then I worried about the consequences of such an early marriage.
 So I warned them of the potential dangers of marriage between two such young people even though Ca was so sweet and they both were very intelligent.

 But marrying Ca was the best choice he could have made in his life for a wife.
-They went to college together and have been married 15 years.
+They went to college together and have been married 15 plus years.
 My husband performed the ceremony.
 They have been amazing to watch as they grew together.
-They now have a five and a half year old son who favors their mother; a second son, who is three and a half and favors his daddy, and now a granddaughter, who is one and a half who favors both of them!
+They now have a six year old son who favors their mother; a second son, who is four and favors his daddy, and now a granddaughter, who is two, who favors both of them!

 My home and my heart are filled with love for them all.
 They also love me too.
 We always seem to work together at meals on the holidays and enjoy each others’ company.
 I am so proud of my little family.
 And so thankful that my sons are good loving husbands and my “daughters” are good loving wives.
 And of course I am thankful for three adorable grandchildren.